⚠️ Psstt! Ton navigateur est un peu trop vieux ;) Essaie plutôt avec Chrome ou Firefox ⚠️

 Absolute Stress

 Absolute stress is that which occurs as a reaction to an exceptional trigger related to a question of survival.
+It’s an objective, universal stressor that generally leads to a stress response in all of us.
 Examples?
-A car accident, an assault, encountering a wild animal, or a fire alarm.
+A car accident, an assault, encountering a wild animal, or fire alarm.

 Relative Stress

 Relative stress comes from our interpretation of a situation.
-It differs from one person to another.
-For examples, a schedule change, an oral, a test, a substitute teacher, a change of group, a death, or parents’ separation.
+Stressors can be perceived differently from one person to another.
+This is a subjective stressor, which is why it does not cause the same reactions in everyone.
+For example, a schedule change, an oral, a test, a substitute teacher, a change of group, a death, or parents’ separation.

-For a situation to be stressful, it must be associated with one or more characteristic factors.
+For a situation to be stressful, it must be associated with one or more characteristics.
 These are:

-NOVELTYSomething new happens that you have never experienced before.
+NoveltySomething new happens, an element that you have never experienced before.

 Symptoms and signs